Rebolos85/Appetiser-Coding-Challenge/README.md

   Project Architecture that I used is called MVVM (Model View Viewmodel)

-    -Model- The source of data in our app to be used by the remote and local to process the data -data - Contains the dao of for sql statement,ItunesItemDatabase db,remote api and ItunesRepository
+   - Model- The source of data in our app to be used by the remote and local to process the data
+   - data - Contains the dao of for sql statement,ItunesItemDatabase db,remote api and ItunesRepository
    - di -  Contains the app dependency of the app such as retrofit, room, okhttp, Interceptor and dao
    - other- Constains the DATABASE_NAME and ITUNES_TABLE_NAME
    - UseCase - Constain the business logic of the app coming from the repository
    - Viewmodel - Contains the business logic and observing what is happening in the usecase via resource wrapper class
    - Utils - constains the resource wrapper class and enums
    - View - It consists of the UI Code(Activity) XML and subscribing the observables in the viewmodel that it exposes to update the UI based on the business logic in the viemodel

 why did I choose that particular one, any benefits, and disadvantages of using it?